MewsSystems/gitbook-connector-api/operations/cancellationpolicies_new.md

 >### RESTRICTED!
 >This operation is currently in beta-test and as such it is subject to change.

-Returns latest versions of all cancellation policies, filtered by services, and other filters.
+Returns latest versions of all cancellation policies, filtered by enterprises, and other filters.
 If you need to fetch older versions use [cancellationPolicyVersions](./cancellationpolicies_new_versions.md) API.

 Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).